Halifax mortgages customer ratings

 Mortgages for older borrowers

-The oldest you can be at the end of a mortgage with Halifax is 80 years old, which is higher than most other lenders.
+The oldest you can be at the end of a mortgage with Halifax is 80 years old, which is higher than many other lenders.